RajeshGajengi/eks-3tier-app-cicd/docs/terraform-configuration.md

 Terraform is used to provision and manage the Kubernetes infrastructure on AWS, including the EKS cluster, IAM roles, and node groups.

+> **Note**: This setup assumes usage of the **default VPC** to keep networking simple.
+> For production environments, it is highly recommended to define a custom VPC, subnets, NAT gateways, and fine-grained IAM roles for enhanced security and control.

 ## 📦 Prerequisites

 Ensure the following tools are installed and configured: